bezalel001/pleoxpensify/pleoxpensify/README.md

 - It took me approxiamtely ~ 40 hours (spread over 2.5weeks ) to design, implement and write unit tests for the project
 - Nothing really difficult.
 Just that it's hard to know when to stop, since there's only one chance of impressing the extremely talented software engineers at Pleo
 - I am proud of using Redux for state management and my architecture skills

+### How to run the app

+- Clone the project respository and cd into the root directory: `cd pleoxpensify`
+- On your terminal, from the root `cd backend/api && npm install && npm start` to run the backend api
+- Open a new tab on your terminal, and from the project root directory `cd pleoxpensify && npm install && npm start`
+- Press 'y' and enter